The Great Play Marathon of 2026

 If you’re unsure which of your games meet the qualification criteria, I’m happy to send a list by PM.

-Q: How will games be selected for the official field?
+Q: How were games selected for the official field?

-An adjusted rating was determined for every game found in IFDB data, using the most recent public backup.
+An adjusted rating was determined for every game found in IFDB data, using the public backup from December 1st, 2025.
 The adjusted rating uses the scoring formula from the IFDB Top 100 list, which means that a game’s actual existing ratings (as of the backup date) is combined with 14 all-game average values to determine an adjusted average rating.

 Commercial games, games marked as pornographic/erotic, and games with fewer than 5 actual IFDB ratings were eliminated, reducing the pool of candidates.
 Three field options, drawing from the top 10%, top 12.5% and top 15% of highest-rated remaining games were extracted.